Logo

 Also in 1974, Margot Kidder made her directorial debut with a 50-minute short film produced for the American Film Institute, titled Again.

-Margot Kidder subsequently co-starred with Peter Fonda in 92 in the Shade, a drama directed by novelist Thomas McGuane, based on his own book.
+Margot Kidder subsequently co-starred with Peter Fonda in 92 in the Shade, in 1975, a drama directed by novelist Thomas McGuane, based on his own book.

 Margot Kidder was photographed by Douglas Kirkland for the March 1975 issue of Playboy, accompanied by an article written by Kidder herself.

-Eager to return to acting, Margot Kidder read for the character of Lois Lane in the 1978 superhero film Superman: The Movie, in the spring of 1977, only one month before principal photography was scheduled to begin.
+In 1977, eager to return to acting, Margot Kidder read for the character of Lois Lane in Superman: The Movie, only one month before principal photography was scheduled to begin.

-Margot Kidder won a Saturn Award for Best Actress for her performance, which was deemed "most charming" by Vincent Canby in The New York Times.
+Margot Kidder was deemed "most charming" by Vincent Canby in The New York Times.

 Margot Kidder reprised her role as Lois Lane in Superman II, though she publicly disagreed with the decision of producers Alexander Salkind and Ilya Salkind to replace Richard Donner as director.